-To figure out what features perfect restaurant POS system should have, we collaborate with Poster POS.
+To figure out what features the perfect restaurant POS system should have, we collaborate with Poster POS.

 There are many more functions, like a loyalty system, discount-based programs, receipts printing, etc.

 We can divide POS systems into two categories: expensive stationary monoblocks and mobile cloud applications for tablets and laptops.
-The first option is mostly about old school players.
+The first option is mostly about old-school players.
 Massive stationary systems are more expensive to introduce and serve in the future.
-In addition to paying rent, purchasing equipment, food supply expenses and salary for staff, you will have to spend a tidy sum to the point of sale system.
+In addition to paying rent, purchasing equipment, food supply expenses, and salary for staff, you will have to spend a tidy sum on the point-of-sale system.

-Mostly, mobile point of sale has two main parts: a front-office for waiters and cashiers and a back-office for restaurant management.
-Ideally, POS system vendor should offer owners compatibility with different types of operating systems at the same time (Android, Windows, IOS).
+Mostly, restaurant software has two main parts: a front office for waiters and cashiers and a back office for restaurant management.
+Ideally, POS system vendors should offer owners compatibility with different types of operating systems at the same time (Android, Windows, IOS).
 This will let you save on equipment at the very beginning of your business.
 All you need is to install a POS app previously downloaded from the market.
-Unfortunately, because of putting limitations, not every POS system vendor meets this target, for example, offers Android or iOS only.
+Unfortunately, because of putting limitations, not every POS system vendor meets this target, for example, offer Android or iOS only.

-Unstable Internet shouldn’t affect the POS system work.
-For example, Poster saves all the data to the register (iPad or Android tablet) until the Internet is restored.
+Unstable Internet shouldn’t affect the POS system's work.
+For example, the Poster saves all the data to the register (iPad or Android tablet) until the Internet is restored.

-Most of the cloud POS systems can print receipts and tickets to the kitchen or other stations.
-It will be a significant advantage if you also print on the receipt - the restaurant logo, a wish, a nice prediction, advice of the day, a Wi-Fi password or any other additional information that increases the loyalty of your guests.
+Most cloud POS systems can print receipts and tickets to the kitchen or other stations.
+It will be a significant advantage if you also print on the receipt - the restaurant logo, a wish, a nice prediction, advice of the day, a Wi-Fi password, or any other additional information that increases the loyalty of your guests.

 Instead of printing tickets to the kitchen, you can place screens with incoming orders so that cooks can see them.
 Buy the way, guys from Poster offer the KitchenKit—a special program for kitchen screens.
 Orders appear on the tables faster, guests are more satisfied, and the restaurant makes more profits.

-Most people can’t imagine their lives without card payment, that is why having a terminal is the must for every restaurant.
-Have you ever notice that a guest which paying with a card usually orders more?
+Most people can’t imagine their lives without card payments, which is why having a terminal is a must for every restaurant.
+Have you ever noticed that a guest who pays with a card usually orders more?
 And as a result, the average check of the restaurant increases too.
-If the POS system doesn’t provide different payment methods, then some transaction won’t be count and shown in statistics, reports, cash shifts, etc.
+If the POS system doesn’t provide different payment methods, then some transactions won’t be counted and shown in statistics, reports, cash shifts, etc.

-At least, every restaurant owner needs to have an ABC analysis, that shows the most profitable menu item, which dishes have high food cost, etc.
+At least, every restaurant owner needs to have an ABC analysis, that shows the most profitable menu item, which dishes have high food costs, etc.